Vape shops and traditional tobacco smoke shops often run into challenges when applying for merchant accounts.

 High Risk Credit Card Processing for Smoke Shops

 Getting an e-cigarette merchant account or tobacco merchant account means finding a company that can explicitly support your business.
 Unless you’re an in-person tobacco seller, you’ll save yourself time by limiting your search to high risk processors.
+Some business owners take a chance on signing up for merchant accounts that aren’t designated for high-risk processing.
+However, this is a risky option, as the processor may initially approve you, only to shut down your account later – often without warning.
+You’ll save yourself time and headaches by looking for a processor that knows and supports your business.

 Fortunately, we’ve made that easier than ever by offering a comparison shopping marketplace specifically geared to “high risk” businesses.
 It’s free to use, no obligation, and lets you see actual pricing from companies that support high risk industries.
 Try it now!